 - (i) The school will record and monitor attendance in accordance with the statutory requirements.
-The school will set an annual target for attendance. - (ii) Registration opens at 9.00 a.m. and at 12.55p.m. for KS1 and 1.20 p.m. for KS2 Registration will close at 9.10 a.m. and at 1.05pm for KS1 and 1.30 p.m. for KS2.
+The school will set an annual target for attendance. - Registration opens at 9.00 a.m. and at 12.55 p.m. for KS1 and 1.20 p.m. for KS2.
+Registration will close at 9.10 a.m. and at 1.05 pm for KS1 and 1.30 p.m. for KS2.
 After closure of registration a child will be recorded as authorised absence if an acceptable reason is received or unauthorised absence if an unsatisfactory reason is received. - (iii) Appropriate staff will complete registers in accordance with the guidance contained in the staff handbook.
-The School Business Manager will inspect registers to ensure that these are being satisfactorily maintained and to ensure that any potential attendance difficulties are identified at an early stage. - (iv) Should a member of staff have particular concerns about an individual child's attendance or punctuality, a note should be raised directly with the Headteacher. - (v) Should a child be absent the staff member registering the class or office staff will enter the appropriate code in the register.
+The administration staffwill monitor registers to ensure that these are being satisfactorily maintained and to ensure that any potential attendance difficulties are identified at an early stage. - (iv) Should a member of staff have particular concerns about an individual child's attendance or punctuality, a note should be raised directly with the Headteacher. - (v) Should a child be absent the staff member registering the class or office staff will enter the appropriate code in the register.
 Should no explanation be received from the child's parent/carer, the school office will endeavour to make contact with the parent/carer under the first response system from 9.30 a.m. onwards.
-Individual causes of concern may trigger more rapid procedures to be implemented. - (vi) Only notes concerning absences about which there are concerns/queries should be brought to the attention of the Headteacher, who may then choose to speak to the parents/carers concerned. - (vii) The administration staff will regularly review attendance data and will use this data during meetings with the Headteacher and/or the Education Welfare Officer (EWO).
-These meetings will agree on attendance thresholds and targets and will identify respective tasks and follow-up actions for the school and/or the EWO.
-If a member of staff becomes aware of circumstances affecting a child's attendance they will endeavour to contact the parent/carer to discuss this and will notify the Headteacher. - (viii) The school will employ a number of strategies to promote regular, punctual attendance:
+Individual causes of concern may trigger more rapid procedures to be implemented. - (vi) Only notes concerning absences about which there are concerns/queries should be brought to the attention of the Headteacher, who may then choose to speak to the parents/carers concerned. - (vii) The administration staff will regularly review attendance data and will use this data during meetings with the Headteacher and/or the Local Authority Attendance Officer (LAAO).
+These meetings will agree on attendance thresholds and targets and will identify respective tasks and follow-up actions for the school and/or the LAAO.
+If a member of staff becomes aware of circumstances affecting a child's attendance they will endeavour to contact the parent/carer to discuss this and will notify the Headteacher.

-- a clear attendance statement will be entered in the school prospectus; - newsletters sent out to parents/carers throughout the academic year covering holidays, first response, attendance targets, lateness and incentives.
-The Headteacher will report to the governing body on attendance half termly; - Monitoring will take place for individual children whose attendance falls below 100%, e.g. unexplained absences, high levels of illness.
+- (viii) The school will employ a number of strategies to promote regular, punctual attendance: - a clear attendance statement will be entered in the school prospectus; - newsletters sent out to parents/carers throughout the academic year covering holidays, first response, attendance targets, lateness and incentives.
+The Headteacher will report to the full governing body on attendance at each meeting; - Monitoring will take place for individual children whose attendance falls below 96%, e.g. unexplained absences, high levels of illness.
 As a result of the monitoring a three-step letter system may be used to try to improve the child's attendance.
-If no improvement is seen, the child's attendance will be referred to the EWO, following attempts from the school to meet with parents/carers about concerns.
-The EWO may then contact the child's parent/carer to discuss the rate of absence.
-Alternatively, parents/carers may be issued with a Penalty Notice if there are 8 authorised sessions over an 8 week period OR a child's attendance is 90% or below over a longer period. - where attendance falls below 96% due to high levels of illness, the school may request to see medical evidence which demonstrates that the child is unable to attend school.
-Inability to do so may mean that future absences will be marked as unauthorised. - Children who have been absent for any extended period of time will be re-integrated into school through a structured and individually tailored programme; - The following measures will be put in place to encourage and reward good attendance: children with 100% attendance to be rewarded with a certificate presented in assembly each term and annually.
-Each term, the class with the best attendance will be given an appropriate award, to be determined by the Headteacher.
-(The record of the best and worst attender of each class will not be included in the calculation.)
+If no improvement is seen, the child's attendance will be referred to the LAAO, following attempts from the school to meet with parents/carers about concerns.
+The LAAO may then contact the child's parent/carer to discuss the rate of absence.
+Alternatively, parents/carers may be issued with a Penalty Notice if there are 8 authorised sessions over an 8 week period OR a child's attendance is 90% or below over a longer period. - Where attendance falls below 96% due to high levels of illness, the school may request to see medical evidence which demonstrates that the child is unable to attend school.
+Inability to do so may mean that future absences will be marked as unauthorised. - Children who have been absent for any extended period of time will be re-integrated into school through a structured and individually tailored programme; - •